 “the effective prayer of a righteous man avails much.
 Elijah was a man with a nature like ours, he prayed earnestly that it would not rain; and it did not rain on the land for three years and six month” (James 5:16-17).

 Elijah prayed it would not rain, he believed in what he prayed, that it was in God’s will and he moved in faith.
-So walking by faith and not by sight, he went boldly before the throne of Ahab, he did his part and declared “there shall not be dew nor rain these years, except at my word” and God did His part in isolating the rain.
+So in light of his prayer he went boldly before the throne of Ahab, he did his part and declared “there shall not be dew nor rain these years, except at my word” and God did His part in isolating the rain.
 Sometimes God requires us to co-labour with Him in answer to our prayers.